 - Student must be approved as a transient student with Advising and Records.
 Students may receive this approval by completing the transient application at https://www.floridashines.org/.

-- The Financial Aid Office will determine the students’ eligibility and send the appropriate information to the host institution.
+- The Financial Aid Office will determine the students’ eligibility for aid for the transient coursework and update the applocation status.

 - The Financial Aid Office begins processing disbursements approximately two weeks after the last day to drop with a refund when electronic confirmation of the student’s attendance at the host institution is received via Florida Shines.
 Disbursements for students attending another institution may take at least an additional week.